-When an electrical discharge is passed through a high-vacuum tube, invisible rays are emitted from the kathode, generally with the production of a greenishwould exhibit an appreciable increase in mass or inertia due to the charge, the magnitude of such inertia depending on the velocity of the particle.
-This was experimentally verified by Kaufmann, Proof that who determined the velocities, and the the Electrons ratios between the electrical charge and are not Matter. the inertia, of various kathode particles and similar particles which are emitted by compounds of radium (see §§ 89 and 90).
+would exhibit an appreciable increase in mass or inertia due to the charge, the magnitude of such inertia depending on the velocity of the particle.
+This was experimentally verified by Kaufmann, who determined the velocities, and the ratios between the electrical charge and the inertia, of various kathode particles and similar particles which are emitted by compounds of radium (see 89 and 90).
 Sir J. J. Thomson calculated these values on the assumption that the inertia of such particles is entirely of electrical origin, and thereby obtained values in remarkable agreement with the experimental.
-There is, therefore, no reason for supposing the corpuscle to be matter at all ; indeed, if it were, the above agreement would not be obtained.
+There is, therefore, no reason for supposing the corpuscle to be matter at all; indeed, if it were, the above agreement would not be obtained.
 As Professor Jones says: "Since we know things only by their properties, and since all the properties of the corpuscle are accounted for by the electrical charge associated with it, why assume that the corpuscle contains anything but the electrical charge?
 It is obvious that there is no reason for doing so.